peterhinch/micropython-fourier/README.md

 print phase angles in degrees.

 Test programs require `dft.py`, `dftclass.py`, `polar.py`, and `window.py`.
-Note that `dft.py` cannot be frozen as bytecode because of it use of assembler.
+Note that `dft.py` cannot be frozen as bytecode because of its use of assembler.

 ###### [Top](./README.md#contents)